LAZ-4202: LAZ-4202 (1978-1985)

 An interesting design feature of the LAZ-4202 is the position of the rear door in the middle of the chassis.
 This constructive solution was a consequence of the huge engine and transmission, positioned in the back of the bus.
 However, it led to an increase of the middle platform.
 The ventilation of the interior was carried out by opened lateral windows and the heating by an autonomous heater and the engine cooling system.
-The power steering was taken over from Ura-375 and the front axle, including brakes and steering link, from LiAZ-677.
+The power steering was taken over from Ural-375 and the front axle, including brakes and steering link, from LiAZ-677.
 A modern spring-air suspension system allowed to adjust the floor level.
 The floor was made of 12 mm thick bakerelized plywood.
 Between the body frame and the plywood floor was a 6 mm thick noise-absorbing rubber layer.
 The all-metal body was made of large-sized, closed profiles of the types PS-232 and PS-233, which were connected by arc welding.
 Experiments shown that, thanks to the wide doors, downtime at bus stops was reduced by an average of 50 percent in comparison to older LAZ buses.